Wednesday’s analyst upgrades and downgrades

 - Toronto-Dominion Bank (TD-T, “buy”) to $79 from $80.
 Average: $80.03.

-Noting the Big 6 banks now trade under their historical average, Mr. Chan said: "Since last reporting season (ended Dec.
+Noting the Big Six banks now trade under their historical average, Mr. Chan said: "Since last reporting season (ended Dec.
 7 with CWB).
 Canadian bank stocks (avg.) have retracted greater-than 2 per cent (vs. the TSX Composite of less-than 4 per cent) led by LB (i.e. mortgage documentation issues, bought deal offering), and surprisingly BNS at down 6 per cent (higher beta bank with EM exposure).
 Currently, the Big-6 banks now trade at an average P/E (fwd.) of 11.3 times, slightly above its historical average of 11 times.
 As a result, we remain favorable on Canadian bank stocks this year.
 Barring any major market interruption, we could see multiple valuation expansion during our forecasted period towards our revised Group bank P/E target multiple of 12.0 times.
 To attain this, we believe the largest driver will be to meet our Cdn. bank 2018 EPS growth target of 8 per cent."

 "We have a positive tilt towards Banks stocks relative to the TSX Composite for 2018.
 Our view is further supported by attractive dividend yields, dividend growth, and payout ratios within management's targeted range.
 Among the Big-6, we prefer TD (largest US exposure, AMTD upside, lower US corporate tax rates, strong capital position, EPS and dividend growth above peers), and BNS (recent stock underperformance, International growth, potential EPS accretion from BBVA Chile & Jarislowsky Fraser deals not modelled yet, raised medium-term EPS growth target up to 7-per-cent-plus at recent Investor day)."